 The other type is called “hostile work environment” sexual harassment.
 A hostile work environment exists when someone in your workplace makes unwanted sexual comments, jokes or innuendo or behaves in such a way as to make you feel unsafe or uncomfortable.
 The behavior must be so pervasive that it creates an environment that is hostile.

 Protect your right to work in a safe environment and receive equal treatment.
-Call Leeds Brown, representing clients in New York City and the surrounding metropolitan areas, for a free case evaluation.
+Call us, representing clients in New York City and the surrounding metropolitan areas, for a free case evaluation.

 Workplace Sexual Harassment-FAQs